datahappy1/dummy_file_generator/README.md

-Pytest (version 3.8.1) unit, integration and performance testing is also a part of this tool.
+Pytest (version 3.9.1) unit, integration and performance testing is also a part of this tool.
 Run `pip install pytest` and then just `cd tests` and run the command `pytest`

+( Alternatively you can `pip install -r requirements.txt` to install Pytest )

 # Important Notes
 - To preserve the existing pytest integration and performance tests, do not remove: